Izzy is a self-avowed gay United Methodist elder from the Philippines appointed as RMN’s Organizer in the Western and North Central jurisdictions.

 Patricia has over 30 years of executive administrative and finance experience.
 She has worked with Merrill Lynch, GMAC, and First American.
 She is the mother of two children, Donald and Evelyn, and she has six grandchildren.
 She was born an only child, but her parents bought their home on a block with fourteen boys and six girls, so she has fourteen brothers and six sisters.
 In addition to her two kids and six grandchildren, she has eight step-daughters and five godsons, giving her an additional 18 grandchildren.

 For an only child, she considers herself truly blessed and highly favored.

 Kathy Cheney-Egan has served as Director of Fund Development since 2015.
 Kathy is a Diaconal Minister in The UMC with master’s degrees in social work and divinity.
 Feeling called to social justice ministry, Kathy has spent her professional life working with nonprofits.
 Developing relationships with donors is deeply rewarding work to her.

-Kathy lives in Evanston, IL, with her husband John, child Rachel, cat Mochi, and two dogs, Daisy and Oliver.
-She is a member of First United Methodist Church in Evanston, where she co-chairs the Reconciling Task Force.
+Kathy lives in Evanston, IL, with her husband John, child Rachel, cat Mochi, and dog Oliver.
+She is a member of First United Methodist Church in Evanston, where she serves on the Reconciling Task Force.